Manavv-in/InsightCV/README.md

 ![analyse](<Screenshot (25).png>)

-User can also see the Detailed breakdown by clicking the `View Detailed Score Breakdown` button.
+The user can also see the Detailed breakdown by clicking the `View Detailed Score Breakdown` button.

 #### Compare with JD
-The program will prompt to upload or paste Job Description.
-After Uploading click `Continue` to start.
+The program will prompt to upload or paste the Job Description.
+After uploading, click `Continue` to start.

-`Compare with JD` function detects key skills required from the JD and compares them with user's resume.
+`Compare with JD` function detects key skills required from the JD and compares them with the user's resume.

 ![Compare screen](<Screenshot (26).png>)

-It also Outputs a Match score and Highlights missing skills in user's resume.
+It also outputs a Match score and highlights missing skills in the user's resume.

-User can also see unmatched skills by clicking the `View in Detail` button.
+The user can also see unmatched skills by clicking the `View in Detail` button.

 ![Compare Output](<Screenshot (27).png>)